Akshai/navigation-rl/README.md

 # Learning to navigate
-This project is aimed to train an agent to navigate using Reinforcement learning.
+This project is aimed to train an agent to collect yellow bananas using Reinforcement learning.

 We use [Double DQN technique](https://arxiv.org/abs/1509.06461) to train the agent.